Growing Your Business by Knowing When and How to Expand

 Customer response.
 If you consistently hear from customers, "Why don't you also offer X?" or "I'd be interested in buying more if you could upgrade your current products," it behooves you to heed these comments and plan accordingly.

-- Stagnation has set in.
-Contrary to the two reasons above, if your business undergoes extended periods of little or no growth, it may be because you've settled into a comfortable routine.
+Stagnation has set in.
+Contrary to the two reasons above, if your business undergoes extended periods of little or no changes, it may be because you've settled into a comfortable routine.
 But even the best-established routine can collapse due to unforeseen events, such as a new competitor coming into the market.

 Create standardized workflow documents.
 It's a good idea that each aspect of your business operations be documented, meaning all of the protocols and procedures needed to get a specific job done should be in writing somewhere.
-A comprehensive file of workflow documents ensures that, as individual employees come and go, there's a standard procedure in place that new staff can quickly grasp and master.
+A comprehensive file of workflow documents may help ensure that, as individual employees come and go, there's a standard procedure in place that new staff can quickly grasp and master.
 If you take on new customers and need to boost the workforce in a hurry, you'll be glad these documents are there.

 - Increase employee access and participation;

 - Reduce expenses through a streamlined infrastructure; and

 - Provide a centralized database of considerable use for businesses with geographically diverse locations.